ravirun/misfit-ravi/README.md

 ## Key Points to Cover

 1. **Core Theme**
-   - Exploring satire of 'well-meaning' disasters
+   - Exploring why optimism blinds people to consequences
    - Finding the satirical angle
    - Making it relatable and timeless